Platform specifications and coding guidelines

 The rules can also be classified according to allocation targets: implementation, verification, toolchain, and infrastructure.

-The best way to achieve compliance with AUTOSAR C++14 is through a static analysis tool like QA-MISRA that analyses software packages very quickly, focussing on coding standards compliance and code quality insights.
-QA-MISRA, ensures automated compliance with the AUTOSAR guidelines for safety-critical C/C++ code.
+The most efficient way to achieve AUTOSAR compliance is by using a static analysis tool like QA-MISRA, which can quickly analyze software packages for coding standards compliance and provide insights into code quality.
+QA-MISRA ensures automated compliance with the AUTOSAR C++14 guidelines for safety-critical C/C++ code, enabling you to deliver high-quality and reliable software.